 ESLinsider doesn’t have an affiliate program.
 Maybe I could make more money doing that, but I just don’t like it.

-I have read that many of the reviews written online are fake and I wouldn’t be surprised if there are plenty of fake reviews in the TEFL course world.
+I have read that many of the reviews written online are fake and I wouldn’t be surprised if there are plenty of fake reviews in the TEFL course world too.

-It’s not a large company or anything like that.
-It’s been up and online steady since 2011.
+It’s not a large company.
+It’s run by one person.
+It’s been up and online since 2011.
 It didn’t actually start as a course.
 It started with how-to videos and an ebook.
-There was no course until 2013.
+There was no course until 2012.
 It offers online training and resources for teachers especially focused on teaching kids in Asia.

 All the reviews that are written on my site are written by people who have taken courses there.
 I also kept some testimonials (2012-2016) which started long before I set up the reviews on my site in 2016.

 As of right now there are 25 (5 star) reviews on ESLinsider and one with just a rating.
 She left a 4 star rating, but no written review.
 I did ask if she would add it as I don’t mind constructive criticism, but she didn’t.
 I ask people if they can leave a review when they finish the course, however they aren’t obligated to.

 There I do say that I may delete a review if they don’t use their name and email used in the course.
 But I only say that to prevent possible trolls or evil competitors from writing a malicious fake review like some of these people did below.